 CCTE Student Spotlight: Tatyana Dvorkin, Instructional Technology & Media, M.A.
-2012By mst • Apr 16th, 2012 • Category: Communication, Computing, and Technology Education
+2012By mst • Apr 16th, 2012 • Category: Communication, Media, and Learning Technologies Design

 Tatyana Dvorkin, current Communication, Computing and Technology in Education (CCTE) student in Instructional Technology and Media M.A. program.
 She was born in Kharkov, Ukraine.
 She came to the United States when she was eleven years of age.